pupba/LangChain-OpenTutorial/docs/16-Evaluations/14-LangSmith-Online-Evaluation.md

 ## Create a Parallel Evaluation Runnable

-The following code demonstrates how to create a `RunnableParallel` object to evaluate multiple aspects of the retriever-augmented generation (RAG) pipeline concurrently.
+The following code demonstrates how to create a `RunnableParallel` object to evaluate multiple aspects of the RAG(Retriever-Augmented Generation) pipeline concurrently.

 ```python
 from langchain_core.runnables import RunnableParallel, RunnablePassthrough